SNIPPET LESSON PLAN FOR:

-2. Review this Guide and decide how much of the extensive Supplemental Materials (available to TWM subscribers) to provide to the class.
-Also determine which discussion questions suggested by TWM to pose to the class.
-Decide whether to present the Supplemental Materials through direct instruction or to give students TWM'S "Handout Relating to the Nashville Sit-ins" (provided to subscribers).
-Decide whether to give students TWM's comprehension test for this lesson plan.
+Review this Guide and decide how much of the Supplemental Materials to provide to the class.
+Determine whether to present the Supplemental Materials through direct instruction or to give students the handout.
+Also decide which Discussion Questions to use.
+Determine whether to give students the comprehension test.
 Modify the handout and the comprehension test, if necessary, for the particular needs of the class.

 Step by Step

-1. Introduce the lesson by telling the class that: (1) the film will be a documentary about Mahatma Gandhi, the movement for independence in India, and nonviolent mass action; and (2) the U.S. Civil Rights Movement adapted the tactics developed by Mr. Gandh to press for equality for black Americans.
+1. Introduce the lesson by telling the class that: (1) the film will be a documentary about Mahatma Gandhi, the movement for independence in India, and nonviolent mass action; and (2) the U.S. Civil Rights Movement adapted the tactics developed by Mr. Gandhi and used in India to press for equality for black Americans.
 Put the demonstrations in context with other historical events that the class has been studying or will study in the future.
 Warn students that they will have a comprehension test on the contents of the snippet and the handout which they will receive after the film is completed.